filamentphp/filament/packages/actions/docs/03-trigger-button.md

     ->url(fn (): string => route('posts.edit', ['post' => $this->post]))
 ```

-Optionally, you can have the label automatically translated by using the `translateLabel()` method:
+Optionally, you can have the label automatically translated [using Laravel's localization features](https://laravel.com/docs/localization) by using the `translateLabel()` method:

 ```php
 Action::make('edit')